gemini-hlsw/observe/modules/server/TCS_Configuration.md

 * Some instrument guiders have special requirements.
 For example, NICI required to block the light to its internal AO every time the telescope was moved.
 * Altair and GeMS have themselves some special behaviors.
-It is desirable that those behaviors are encapsulated (and not all over the code, like in the current Seqexec)
+It is desirable that those behaviors are encapsulated (and not all over the code, like in the current Observe)

 Most of those behaviors depend on how the TCS configuration will change, which in turn points to the need to compute the set of changes before they are applied.